borcherm/CONKORD/README.md

 -k  kmer size (default 31)
 -f  The fasta for your feature of interest
 -bed  A bed file with coordinates for your feature of interest in the reference genome.
--r  Directory with only the sequencing reads in fastq or fastq.gz format
+-r  Directory with only the sequencing reads in fastq or fastq.gz format.
+Reads must be paired end and end with an _1 and _2 instead of R1 or R2.
 -g  The reference genome
 -gzip  If the reads are gzipped you must pass this flag
 -t  Threads